JorgeACM/Reaction-Wheel-Control/README.md

 ## 📂 Repository Structure
 ```
 Reaction-Wheel-Control/
 │── CAD/                     # CAD files of the floating robot assembly
+│── CAD_Images/              # Images of the robot model
-│── Simulink/                # Simulink models for system simulations
+│── Images/                  # Simulink Simulations ScreenShots
-│── MATLAB/                  # MATLAB scripts for calculations and simulations
+│── src/                     # Simulink models and MATLAB scripts for calculations and system simulations
 │── Documentation/           # Project-related documents and reports
 │── README.md                # This file
 ```